caesaranyogu/cybersecurity-portfolio./README.md

 Proud Experience:

-My experience in Polkadot's blockchain academy on cryptography and the mechanisms and processes of blockchain and security was a tremendously rewarding and insightful course into high and low level concepts.
+My experience in Polkadot's blockchain academy on cryptography and the mechanisms and processes of blockchain security was a tremendously rewarding and insightful course into high and low level concepts.
 I got to attend classes, graduate and even help fellow cohort classmates on discord.
 It was a powerful experience that opened my world to the many possibilities amd applications of cybersecurity.